metricio/metricio-docs/content/widgets/sparkline.md

 #### Data Stucture

-When building a job for the sparkline widget, the value entry should be an **Array** of muliptle data points for the sparkline graph to plot.
-The last value will be assumed as the latest value:
+When building a job for the sparkline widget, the value entry should be an **Array** of multiple data points for the sparkline graph to plot.
+The last value provided is assumed to be the latest value:

 ``` javascript
   data: {